danmason/xtdb/docs/src/content/docs/ops/guides/monitoring-with-grafana.md

 You will need:

-- A running Tempo instance configured to receive OTLP traces
+- A running Tempo instance configured to receive OTLP traces.
-- Tempo configured as a data source in Grafana
+- Tempo configured as a data source in Grafana.
-- XTDB node configured with tracing enabled
+- XTDB node configured with tracing enabled.

 Refer to the [Tempo documentation](https://grafana.com/docs/tempo/latest/getting-started/) for setup instructions.